Were you injured in an accident that was not your fault?

 The long-term effect a serious or catastrophic injury can have is understood by Courts and insurance companies when determining compensation.
 A claim should lessen the financial load on an injured person and their family enabling them to focus on recovery and rehabilitation.
 Quittance's panel of expert solicitor firms have aided families claim damages for many catastrophic injuries and chronic conditions.
 Injuries referred to as serious and catastrophic include concussion, cerebral palsy and mesothelioma.

-Under a CFA, Sidmouth injury claimants will also not have to pay any fees upfront.
+Sidmouth injury claimants will also not have to pay any fees upfront with a CFA.

-Our No Win, No Fee solicitors have helped injured people in Sidmouth, Devon and throughout the UK make a claim without any financial risk to you.
+Our panel of No Win, No Fee solicitors have helped injured people in Sidmouth, Devon and throughout the UK make a claim without any financial risk.

 What do I pay if I win my injury claim?